15 Top-Rated Things to Do in Florence, OR

 12. Spend a Rainy Day at a Museum

 Museums in Florence offer a fun way to spend any day, not just the rainy ones.
 Two of the most prominent museums are the Oregon Coast Military Museum and the Siuslaw Pioneer Museum.
 And each museum offers a unique slice of the region's colorful past.

 The Oregon Coast Military Museum honors veterans with public education about the history of the country's armed forces.
-This volunteer-run space covers all areas of modern U.S. warfare, focusing on Oregon soldiers who served overseas.
-Exhibits include life-size dioramas with real artifacts and atmospheric details.
+This volunteer-run space covers all areas of modern U.S. warfare, with a special focus on Oregon soldiers who served overseas.
+Exhibits include life-size dioramas with real artifacts surrounded by atmospheric details.